-Floor slabs may be established upon a minimum of 2 feet of structural fill extending to suitable natural soils.
-Under no circumstances shall floor slabs be established over mass movement deposit soils, non-engineered fills, loose or disturbed soils, sod, rubbish, construction debris, other deleterious materials, frozen soils, or within ponded water.
+Floor slabs may be established upon a minimum of 18 inches of structural fill extending to suitable natural soils.
+Under no circumstances shall floor slabs be established over non-engineered fills, loose or disturbed soils, sod, rubbish, construction debris, other deleterious materials, frozen soils, or within ponded water.
 In order to provide a capillary break and facilitate curing of the concrete, it is recommended that floor slabs be directly underlain by 4 inches of "free-draining" fill, such as "pea" gravel or three-quarters- to one-inch minus clean gap-graded gravel.

-Settlement of lightly loaded floor slabs (average uniform pressure of 100 to 150 pounds per square foot or less) is anticipated to be less than 1/4 inch.
+Settlement of lightly loaded floor slabs (average uniform pressure of 150 pounds per square foot or less) is anticipated to be less than one-quarter inch.

-The tops of all floor slabs in habitable areas must be established at least 4 feet above the highest anticipated normal water level or 1.5 feet above the maximum groundwater level controlled by land drains.
+The tops of all floor slabs in habitable areas must be established at least 3 feet above the highest anticipated normal water level or 1.5 feet above the maximum groundwater level controlled by land drains.